EnderSpy29/Endrland-Dots/ReadME.md

 **Packages i know have to be installed from AUR** (yay, paru or whatever you use)

-aylurs-gtk-shell-git waypaper wallust cava nwg-look qt5ct qt6ct
+aylurs-gtk-shell-git waypaper wallust cava nwg-look qt5ct qt6ct hyprpicker